gerdstolpmann/animatedcard/README.md

 The other field is `options.finishAt`.
 If present it overrides the `options.duration` field - in other words, the `duration` is derived from `finishAt`.

-## Sequence numbers

-If a `seqnumber` input is passed in with a value > 0, the behavior of the `addToQueue` event changes slightly.
-The new values are only added to the queue when the `seqnumber` has been increased since the last time an animation was added.

 ## Adjusting time reference